mythril-forge/homebrew-classes/docs/chocolate/character/class/sorcerer.md

 If a creature targeted by this spell has left your field of vision before the end of your last turn, you have disadvantage on any attack rolls that this spell might require.

-You can use Flection Spell even if you have already used a different Metamagic option during the casting of the spell.

 ##### Focused Spell
 ***Cost: 2 points***

 When you cast a spell that requires one or more attack rolls, you can spend 2 sorcery points to gain advantage on those rolls for this casting of the spell.

+You can use Empowered Spell even if you have already used a different Metamagic option during the casting of the spell.

 ##### Heightened Spell
 ***Cost: 3—5 points / creature***